 Whilst it’s great that so many of us are making consumer voices heard, not all complaints get aired and it’s estimated that there are around 75 million problems that aren’t addressed – simply because many customers, nearly half (44%) don’t feel it’s worth the hassle of complaining, and more than a quarter admitted that they just couldn’t be bothered to do anything about it.

-** 50% of people could achieve a saving of £240 on their duel fuel energy costs based on comparethemarket.com data in August 2017
+** 50% of people could achieve a saving of £219.00 on their dual fuel energy costs based on comparethemarket.com data in February 2018